Red List (Provincial)

 White-headed woodpeckers reside year-round in coniferous forests.
-They prefer Ponderosa Pine dominant habitats as thier main food source in British Columbia is Ponderosa Pine seeds.
+They prefer Ponderosa Pine dominant habitats as their main food source in British Columbia is Ponderosa Pine seeds.
 White-headed woodpeckers need large trees with an open forest canopy and snags for nesting sites.

-Loss of habitat due to human development
+-Loss of habitat due to human development

-Human cutting of standing dead and dying trees
+-Human cutting of standing dead and dying trees

-Ponderosa Pine forest lost to Pine Beetles
+-Ponderosa Pine forest lost to Pine Beetles

 You Can Help!

-Retain standing dead and dying trees in and adjacent to open grasslands (especially trees with cavities and broken tops greater than 40 cm in diameter)
+-Retain standing dead and dying trees in and adjacent to open grasslands (especially trees with cavities and broken tops greater than 40 cm in diameter)

-Retain healthy native plant communities and lush under story vegetation that support prey insects
+-Retain healthy native plant communities and lush under story vegetation that support prey insects

-Thin out young trees and seedlings encroaching on open grasslands
+-Thin out young trees and seedlings encroaching on open grasslands

-Consider implementing a permitted prescribed burn
+-Consider implementing a permitted prescribed burn

-Avoid frequent or prolonged human disturbance at nest sites during the breeding season (May-August)
+-Avoid frequent or prolonged human disturbance at nest sites during the breeding season (May-August)